ProjectPythia/pythia-foundations/foundations/github/github-cloning-forking.md

 In a fork, you create a copy of an existing repository, but store it in your own personal GitHub organization (recall that when you create a GitHub account, the _organization_ name is your GitHub user ID).

-Let's say we intend to make some changes to the [Project Pythia Sandbox](https://github.com/ProjectPythia/github-sandbox) repo, that ultimately we'll submit to the original repository as a _Pull request_.
+Let's say we intend to make some changes to the [Project Pythia Sandbox](https://github.com/ProjectPythia/github-sandbox) repo, that ultimately we'll submit to the original repository as a _pull request_.

 ```{note}
 Be sure you have logged into GitHub at this time!